 The Miami-Dade County Homeless Trust seeks public comment on policies and procedures online prior to formal presentation before the Homeless Trust Board and committees.

-Members of the public may also participate in Reasonable Opportunity for the Public to be Heard prior to the meeting by sending an e-mail message to email@example.com or leave a voice mail message by calling 305-679-0190.
+Members of the public may also participate in Reasonable Opportunity for the Public to be Heard prior to the meeting by sending an email message to firstname.lastname@example.org or leaving a voice mail message by calling 305-679-0190.

 Please be sure to state your name, address and the item number you wish to comment on.
 Only the first two minutes of an email message or voice message will be read/listened to at the meeting.